 Must I Explain a Large Deposit?

-If there’s a big or unexplained deposit to your bank account, your lender may want to know where the money came from—and whether that money needs to be paid back.
+If there’s a big or unexplained deposit to your bank account, your lender may want to know where the money came from — and whether that money needs to be paid back.

 A lender may also question any uneven income streams, or if deposits don’t line up with your W-2s or your tax returns.

-If you received cash from, say, a parent to help with a down payment or closing costs, you may also need a gift letter signed by the giver and recipient that the money was a gift, not a loan.
+If you received cash from, say, a parent to help with a down payment or closing costs, you may also need a gift letter signed by the giver and recipient stating that the money was a gift, not a loan.
 Your lender may have a template for a gift letter.

-Your lender may be more likely to scrutinize any large deposits or withdrawals within the last 60 days.
+Keep in mind that your lender may be more likely to scrutinize any large deposits or withdrawals within the last 60 days.

 Letter of Explanation Template